Economic security

 Without such security, people may experience its opposite: economic insecurity and resulting economic anxiety.

 Financial security more often refers to individual and family money management and savings.
 Economic security tends to include the broader effect of a society's production levels and monetary support for non-working citizens.

 Components of individual economic security

 In the United States, children's economic security is indicated by the income level and employment security of their families or organizations.
 Economic security of people over 50 years old is based on Social Security benefits, pensions and savings, earnings and employment, and health insurance coverage.

+The Federal Reserve's 2025 Survey of Household Economics and Decisionmaking reported that 73 percent of U.S. adults said they were doing okay financially or living comfortably.
+In the same survey, 63 percent said they would cover a hypothetical $400 emergency expense entirely with cash, savings, or a credit card paid in full at the next statement, while 55 percent reported enough emergency savings to cover three months of expenses.